ajitha3008/AFD_day2/README.md

 # Pre requisites:
-Python
+1) Python
-pip - command line tool for python
+2) 2) pip - command line tool for python

 # To install necessary libraries:
-pip3 install torch
+1) pip3 install torch
-pip3 install transformers
+2) pip3 install transformers

-Note: Please disconnect from any VPN connections before running the program
+Note: Please disconnect from any VPN connections before running the program.
+Executing the program for first time might take lot of time.
+But subsequent execution will be quick.

 # Intent:
 In this activity, you’ll summarize a big paragraph into a smaller one